 This one surprised us, because we’ve been handing out dollars at our local coffee shop like they grow on trees.

-“Handing a customer a coffee or doughnut or ice cream is generally not a tippable service,” says Smith.
+“Handing a customer a coffee, a doughnut, or an ice cream is generally not a tippable service,” says Smith.

-With counter service establishments, such as a coffee shop, bakery, or deli that require customers to pay first, it’s not necessary to tip.
+In counter-service establishments, such as coffee shops, bakeries, or delis that require customers to pay first, tipping isn’t necessary.
+(Though it should be noted that many baristas do appreciate tips, especially on complex and large orders.)
 Bottom line: If all someone did was hand you something, you can save your dollar.

 Business Owners